lrq3000/spm_reorient_auto/README.md

 ## Performance

-There is no guarantee that this will work 100% of the times, although it was empirically observed to produce good results with our own data (young and old healthy subjects, ADKPD patients, and most of brain damaged patients even with significant movement or metal artifacts).
+There is no guarantee that this will work 100% of the times, although it was empirically observed to produce good results with our own data (young and old healthy or brain lesioned subjects of various severity up to extremely severe and of various etiologies including traumatic and anoxic, even with significant movement or metal artifacts or simulated nulling of whole brain areas).

 The best results we got were by doing the following steps: